 9.1 Factor Affecting Performance

-The submergence of jet pump (Assembly) below water level affects the overall performance of the centrifugal jet pump.
-All the capacities shall be given for the pump offset from well of 1.5 m for horizontal jet and the submergence of jet pump (Assembly) shall be specified by the manufacturer along with minimum operating pressure.
-The method of obtaining higher submergence by supplying the input water to the jet pump (Assembly) foot valve through pressure tank shall be as given in Annex B and Fig. 5.
+The submergence of jet pump (assembly) below water level affects the overall performance of the centrifugal jet pump.
+All the capacities shall be given for the pump offset from well of 1.5 m for horizontal jet and the submergence of jet pump (assembly) shall be specified by the manufacturer along with minimum operating pressure.
+The method of obtaining higher submergence by supplying the input water to the jet pump (assembly) foot valve through pressure tank shall be as given in Annex B and Fig. 5.
 Submergence is the level of water above the nozzle of the jet unit.

+9.2 Performance Curves

+The tabulated readings shall be drawn as a set of performance curves.

+Discharge Q2 vs total head;

+Discharge Q2 vs depth to low water level for centrifugal jet pump;

+Discharge Q2 vs power input; and

+Discharge Q2 vs current.

+9.3 The performance of centrifugal jet pump shall be given as shown in Table 1 and Table 1A by the manufacturer.

+Key